ITIL notes an enterprise service desk can use the following steps to resolve an incident:

 - Initial Diagnosis: An enterprise user defines and troubleshoots a problem.

 - Incident Escalation: An enterprise user requests support from an on-site technician or certified support staff.

-- Investigation and Diagnosis: Support staff applies a solution; investigation and diagnosis also may be performed during the initial diagnosis stage and may require changes to software settings, requesting new hardware or applying a software patch.
+- Investigation and Diagnosis: Support staff applies a solution.
+Also, the investigation and diagnosis may be involved during the initial diagnosis stage.
+This may require changes to software settings, requesting new hardware or applying a software patch.

-- Resolution and Recovery: A service desk confirms an end user’s service has been restored to a level required by a service-level agreement (SLA).
+- Resolution and Recovery: A service desk confirms an end user’s service has been restored to a level required by SLA.

-- Incident Closure: An incident is closed, thus concluding the incident resolution process.
+- Incident Closure: An incident is considered to be closed, thus ending the incident resolution process.

 Ultimately, there are many ways to accelerate incident resolution, and these include: